I recently had a discussion via email with one of my readers on what are the costs associated with starting an affiliate marketing website.

 You are free to buy any theme you wish and some will be catered to your niche, but I found GeneratePress to be the best with excellent support.

 If you ever need any help or customizations with the theme, just send a support ticket and they will promptly reply.

 #4 Thrive Architect $99/yr

 Now that you have your site up and running and you are ready to create your first post, if you want to make your pages look better and more appealing to your audience (and also easier to do) then You'll want to invest in Thrive Architect by ThriveThemes.

 It's one of the best Wordpress editors I have ever used.
 In fact this very page was created using Thrive Architect.

 Although you could get away with not using it at first - you could always grab it later once you start getting frustrated with the standard wordpress editor and want to do more.

 Thrive Leads helps you build a more profitable email list.
 I am also using Thrive Leads and its ease of use, templates, reporting and constant updates is pretty awesome.
-At just $67 for one license it's a good investment.
+At just $99 a year it's a good investment.